yoctoalex/rseries-dmz/README.md

 # 5. Setup DMZ Configuration

-Finally, we will configure HTTP Load Balancer by creating the second origin pool for the second Data Center and configuring it.
+Finally, we will configure the HTTP Load Balancer by creating the second origin pool for the second Data Center and configuring it.

 ![rseris](./assets/diagram-dmz.png)